-He writes mostly about the cultural function and status of Shakespeare in contemporary popular culture.
+He writes mostly about theater history and about the cultural function and status of Shakespeare in contemporary popular culture.
 Recent publications include articles in Shakespeare Survey, Early Theatre, Shakespeare Bulletin, Borrowers & Lenders, and several essay collections.
 He is co-editor of Thunder at a Playhouse (Susquehanna UP), and editor of The Two Gentlemen of Verona (New Kittredge Shakespeare, 2014).
 His current project is a book about Shakespeare as a redemptive or rehabilitative space in contemporary popular entertainment and imagination.
 He is editor of the book series Shakespeare and the Stage (FDUP) and co-general editor for Borrowers & Lenders: the Journal of Shakespeare and Appropriation.

 He lives in Philadelphia with his family.